Prag8855/aab/content/guides/losing-your-job.md

 This guide shows you what to do when:

-* You get fired from your job (your employer is not happy with you)
+* You get fired (your employer is not happy with you)
 * You get laid off (your employer has no work for you)
 * You quit (you choose to leave)
 * You change jobs